mehulsingh750-dev/University/BIOL 1101/Chapter 10.md

 	- Linkage Maps
 		- Recombination frequencies are used to determine **gene order** on chromosome
 		- 1 map unit = 1% recombination (recall that greater the distance means greater the recombination)
+	- Can genes on the same chromosome ever assort independently?
+		-